sbb-design-systems/lyne-components/src/elements/autocomplete-grid/autocomplete-grid-optgroup/readme.md

-The `sbb-optgroup` is a component used to group more [sbb-autocomplete-grid-option](/docs/elements-sbb-autocomplete-grid-sbb-autocomplete-grid-option--docs) within a [sbb-autocomplete-grid](/docs/elements-sbb-autocomplete-grid-sbb-autocomplete-grid--docs).
+The `sbb-autocomplete-grid-optgroup` is a component used to group more [sbb-autocomplete-grid-option](/docs/elements-sbb-autocomplete-grid-sbb-autocomplete-grid-option--docs) within a [sbb-autocomplete-grid](/docs/elements-sbb-autocomplete-grid-sbb-autocomplete-grid--docs).

 A [sbb-divider](/docs/elements-sbb-divider--docs) is displayed at the bottom of the component.